Surrogate-Guided Adaptive Importance Sampling for Failure Probability Estimation: Introduction

 In this work, we seek to emulate $q^\star$ as opposed to emulating $g$~\cite{renganathan2023camera} or contours of $g(\x) = t$~\cite{booth2025two, booth2025contour}; in the process, however, we show that $g(\x) = t$ is also accurately emulated.
 We develop sequential approximations that are guaranteed to recover $q^\star$ asymptotically -- this is popularly known as adaptive importance sampling (AIS)~\cite{bugallo2017adaptive,oh1992adaptive}.
-Crucially, we take a \emph{single stage} approach, where a surrogate of the limit state $\hat{g}$, and $\widehat P_F$ are estimated using the \emph{same} sample evaluations of $g$; this way, we hope to accurately estimate $P_F$ with substantially fewer evaluations of $g$ compared to two-stage approaches. \Cref{fig:herbie_qs} illustrates how our surrogate based proposal $q_n$ emulates the optimal IS density $q^\star$ with just $n=405$ evaluations of the underlying limit state $g$.
+Crucially, we take a \emph{single-stage} approach, where a surrogate of the limit state $\hat{g}$ and the estimate $\widehat P_F$ are obtained using the \emph{same} sample evaluations of $g$; this way, we hope to accurately estimate $P_F$ with substantially fewer evaluations of $g$ compared to two-stage approaches.
 The idea is to sequentially update both $\hat{g}$ and $\hat{q}$ using these evaluations, which then leads to a sequential update to $\widehat P_F$.
 Our objective in this process is to ensure that both $\hat{g}$ and $\hat{q}$ are consistent with $g$ and $q^\star$, respectively, and that the estimate $\widehat P_F$ has diminishing variance.
-In this regard, we resort to kernel-based methods, specifically Gaussian process (GP)~\cite{rasmussen:williams:2006,gramacy2020surrogates} models and kernel density estimation (KDE), as choices to learn the surrogate $\hat{g}$ and the biasing density approximation $\hat{q}$, respectively.
+We employ kernel-based methods, specifically Gaussian process (GP)~\cite{rasmussen:williams:2006,gramacy2020surrogates} models and kernel density estimation (KDE), as choices to learn the surrogate $\hat{g}$ and the biasing density approximation $\hat{q}$, respectively. \Cref{fig:overview} provides a schematic of our proposed method, contrasting it against the conventional two-stage approach.